ctrl-sid2099/VulnHub-Writeups/Metasploitable2/OpenSSH-4.7p1/README.md

 Explanation:

- - --script ssh-brute.nse   #Specify the ssh-brute.nse script
+ - --script ssh-brute.nse ---> Specify the ssh-brute.nse script
- - -p 21 **Target-Ip**      #Specify Target-IP and the port 21
+ - -p 21 **Target-Ip** ------> Specify Target-IP and the port 21
- - --script-args            #Specify the arguments for the scripts
+ - --script-args ------------> Specify the arguments for the scripts
- - userdb=**UserName.txt**  #Specify the username list
+ - userdb=**UserName.txt** --> Specify the username list
- - brute.firstonly          #Tells nmap to stop after finding one successfull credential
+ - brute.firstonly ----------> Tells nmap to stop after finding one successfull credential

 ## 🔥 Credentials Found